mathiasbynens/php-url-shortener/README.md

 ## License

-This plugin is dual licensed under the MIT and GPL licenses.
-Take your pick.
+This script is available under the MIT license.

 ## Author